FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 ..
 By the end of this tutorial, you will

 ..
 1. Get acquainted to LaTeX.
 .. #.
-Know why we prefer LaTeX ??
+Know why we prefer LaTeX?
 .. #.
-Know about the advantages and disadvantages of typesetting documents
+Know the advantages and disadvantages of typesetting documents
 ..    using the LaTeX approach.
 .. #.
 Have a description, of a typical work flow; which uses LaTeX to typeset
 ..    documents.